Fall 2014/Spring 2015 New Freshmen Sign-Up

 *Capstone Scholars and Honors Residence are only available for students who are accepted into these programs.

-Freshmen can only request one roommate and freshmen cannot room with upperclass students.
+Freshmen can only request one roommate.
 AP credit is not considered when determining upperclass hall eligibility.
 Students who do not have a preferred roommate are asked to complete a profile on the housing application that will allow them to use “Roommate Finder” through the housing application to search for potential roommates.

 We Can’t Help Unless We Know.
 Scared of heights, suffer from bad allergies or have other special considerations that we need to take into account when assigning your housing?
 Simply answer “yes” under the special considerations portion of your application.

-Once you have applied for on-campus, you’re finished!
-You will receive our residence hall assignment during orientation.
-Your room assignment and roommate/suitemate assignment will be available online during summer 2013.
+Once you have applied for on-campus, you’re finished learning community assignment by your orientation date.
+Your room assignment and roommate/suitemate assignment will be available online during summer 2014.
 Assignment coordinators will make assignments following these guidelines:

-- Applications are sorted into types: Associated Learning Community applications, Common Course selections and general applications.
+- Applications are sorted into types: Associated Learning Community applications, Common Course selections and general learning community selections.
 Then, within each type, applications are sorted by the date of each student’s application to the university.
-Associated Learning Community assignments are made first, then Common Course assignments, followed by general assignments.
+Associated Learning Community assignments are made first, then Common Course assignments, followed by general learning community assignments.

 - Freshmen are assigned with other freshmen unless space is restricted.
 However, students participating in Associated Learning Communities may be assigned with upperclass students.